 Undergraduate Evolutionary Anthropology

-The Department of Evolutionary Anthropology offers Bachelor of Science (B.S.) and Bachelor of Arts (A.B.) degrees with a concentration in either Anatomy and Paleoanthropology or Behavior, Ecology and Cognition.
-Students majoring in Evolutionary Anthropology can also pursue a Comprehensive Science Teaching License, offered in collaboration with Duke's Education Program.
-Non-majors can pursue a minor in Evolutionary Anthropology.
+We offer Bachelor of Science (B.S.) and Bachelor of Arts (B.A.) degrees.
+You can pursue a concentration in either Anatomy and Paleoanthropology or Behavior, Ecology and Cognition, or mix and match courses from different areas of interests within the discipline of evolutionary anthropology.
+You can also pursue a Comprehensive Science Teaching License, offered in collaboration with Duke's Education Program.
+Non-majors can pursue a minor in evolutionary anthropology.

 Our Program Goals